kehantan/labbook/docs/protease_assay/protease_activity.rst

 **Objective:** To quantify the activity of the purified protease.

-We need to determine:
+* We need to determine:
     * the concentration of purified protease stock
     * the volume of substrate to add to each well
     * Product standard curve (AMC) -- to convert RFU into reaction velocity

+* See visual guide `here <https://docs.google.com/presentation/d/1O6VPsSYFLs5cjVarc6VdVJuFf3HdmGxObDM3o2Vy8zw/edit?usp=sharing>`_

 **Materials**

 * Tris-HCl stock buffer (1M, pH 8.5)